-Few spectacles compare to the comedic juggernaut that is the TruTV series Impractical Jokers.
-As the show’s cautionary notice so adeptly conveys, each episode showcases epic “scenes of graphic stupidity as four lifelong friends compete to embarrass each other.”
-For anyone who has seen this feverishly hysterical reality series, you’ll recognize its tongue-in-cheek warning to signify roughly 30 minutes of nonstop laughter.
+Few shows compare to the comedic juggernaut that is the TruTV series Impractical Jokers.
+As the show’s opening notice conveys, each episode showcases epic “scenes of graphic stupidity as four lifelong friends compete to embarrass each other.”
+For anyone who has seen the series, you know its tongue-in-cheek warning signifies roughly 30 minutes of nonstop laughter.

 In 2010, four friends from Staten Island started filming what would soon become one of the funniest reality shows on television.
 Sal Vulcano, Joe Gatto, Brian “Q” Quinn, and James “Murr” Murray became the faces of the Impractical Jokers, a beloved improv group, the Tenderloins, turned distinguished television series.
 But what goes on behind the scenes of such a show?
 Honestly, it’s much of what you’d expect: Laughter, creative thinking, more laughter, great friendships, and tons of more laughter.

 The Impractical Jokers is native to the New York Metropolitan area, so they film episodes throughout New York City as well as areas in New Jersey.
 In some segments, you can catch the Jokers at Garden State hotspots, including malls, sports shops and even down the Jersey Shore.
 While the show doesn’t stray far from New York, it has found its way aboard a cruise ship, on the islands of Hawaii and in the Big Easy.
 But some of the funniest scenes were filmed right in our backyard.